 A departure from the rest of the films on the list, Kathryn Bigelow’s Academy Award-winning The Hurt Locker's more serious and contemporary subject matter is enhanced immeasurably by the film’s startlingly realistic soundtrack.

 While the film’s expected wartime sounds are both extremely powerful and extremely detailed--each weapon fired and specific type of explosion has its own unique sonic signature--it’s some of the film’s quieter moments which truly stand out in terms of sound design.
 The characters’ breathing as they deal with the extreme stresses of the Iraq War is a constant barometer of their internal state, and the chime-like sound of shell casings hitting the rocky ground provides one of the film’s most powerful moments.

-The soundtrack of The Hurt Locker is truly enveloping, and only serves to intensify the impact of an already impactful film.
-If you’re looking for a surround sound experience with emotional weight, The Hurt Locker is the perfect choice.
+The soundtrack of The Hurt Locker is truly enveloping and only serves to intensify the impact of an already impactful film.
+If you’re looking for a surround sound experience with emotional weight, The Hurt Locker is a perfect choice.

 If you're like us, you've put a lot of time, sweat and money into your set up.
 Show it off with any of these films.

 Agree or disagree?
 Have suggestions of your own?
 Leave us a comment.

 Sign up for the Klipsch newsletter and get the latest info on product releases, firmware updates, and much more!